 - Support with job search, CV production, application forms, interview techniques and career development.

-- Attend clinical team meetings as an embedded IPS practitioner.
+- Attend weekly clinical team meetings as an embedded IPS practitioner.

 - Source job opportunities for clients through tailored job search and regular contact with employers to explore hidden as well as advertised employment opportunities.

 - Build relationships with colleagues in clinical teams to engage and generate referrals and create collaborative working partnerships with clinical staff.